Congratulations! I’m glad that you’re getting the chance to grow your team and build something huge.

 - What are your company strategies for building an inclusive culture?
 This is a strategy.
 “We mention that we want to hire women at the all hands” is not a strategy.

 You’re not a fit, Chelsea.
-Who else do you know?
+Can you still help me at all?

 I know that I am looking for something very specific and that I also have really annoying strictures around the code challenge.
 Not your schtick?
 I totally get it.